conda/conda/docs/source/building/variants.rst

 -----------------------------------------------------------

-To ensure consistency with existing users of conda-build, environment variables such as CONDA_PY behave as they always have, and they clobber all variants set in files or passed to the API.
+To ensure consistency with existing users of conda-build, environment variables such as CONDA_PY behave as they always have, and they overwrite all variants set in files or passed to the API.

 The full list of respected environment variables are: